copydataai/my_own_site/README.md

 | `npm run preview`      | Preview your build locally, before deploying     |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

+### License

+MIT License.

+You can create your own homepage for free without notifying me by forking this project under the following conditions:

+    Add a link to my homepage

+Check out LICENSE for more detail.